Wesenheit/Wesenheit.github.io/_posts/2023-03-19-GMVAE-clustering-applied-to-RNA-sequencing.md

    - \usepackage{amsmath,amssymb}
 ---
 ## Introduction
-One of many classical tasks of machine learning is clustering, based on data one would like to distinguish few clusters of data based on it's internal properties.
+One of many classical tasks of machine learning is clustering, based on data one would like to distinguish few clusters based on internal properties od data.
 There are many classical approaches to clustering most notable ones including K-means, GMM (Gaussian Mixture Model) trained via EM algorithm and DBSCAN.
 While each of those algorithms is widely used in the research and industry all of them try to cluster data using it's original representation and mostly fail in the case of hidden similarity between observations.\\
 In this post I present GMM+VAE deep learning architecture that can be used to merge learned latent representation which will be then used to cluster the data using GMM model.